Please ensure Javascript is enabled for purposes of website accessibility

 Amy Baker, President at Citizens State Bank

-Amy Baker, Secretary
+Amy Baker, Chair

 Why were you driven to be on the board?